Irwin Conference Center: Site

 The Irwin Union Bank Building (also the Irwin Office Building and Conference Center) is located at 500 Washington Street in Columbus, a city in Bartholomew County, Indiana, United States.
-It is set back from the northwest corner of the intersection of Fifth and Washington streets, which, at the time of the bank's construction, was the town's busiest.
-Adjoining the Irwin Union Bank Building are various commercial buildings, which rise two or three stories.
+It is set back from the northwest corner of Fifth and Washington streets, which, at the time of the bank's construction, was the town's busiest intersection.
+Adjoining the Irwin Union Bank Building are commercial buildings, which rise two or three stories.
 The Irwin Union Bank Building's previous headquarters, a limestone building, was across the street.
-The Irwin Conference Center is one of several contemporary-styled buildings on Fifth Street in downtown Columbus, along with the Cummins Corporate Office Building, Cleo Rogers Memorial Library, and First Christian Church.
+The Irwin Conference Center is one of several contemporary-style buildings on Fifth Street in downtown Columbus, along with the Cummins Corporate Office Building, Cleo Rogers Memorial Library, and First Christian Church.
 It is also close to other structures such as The Republic Newspaper Office and Columbus City Hall.